 There are always exceptions, obviously, and there isn’t a single answer for every organization.
 But there is one trusted principle we come back to time and again as we advise our clients: only take the data you actually use.

-The most common temptation (and pitfall) for companies is to just move everything they have from their on-premises system to their cloud-based CRM.
+The most common temptation (and pitfall) for associations is to just move everything they have from their on-premises system to their cloud-based CRM.
 All that data was hard-won, expensive to accumulate, and valuable (at least when you gathered it).
 And after all, you just never know if we might need it later …

 That’s how the rationalization for a massive migration of everything you’ve ever collected often goes.
 There are three significant drawbacks to this approach.